malaise/ada/README.txt

      cheque, credit card (defered) and transfer operations.

 Agite (3)::
-     GUI for Git, dir oriented.
+     GUI for Git, directory oriented.
+Access to history and external diff tool.

 Als (2)::
      Lists, more or less the "ls" way, files and directories.
 Allow selection